Cartan Actions of Higher Rank Abelian Groups and their Classification: Summary and structure of the paper

 The H\"older metrics make each coarse Lyapunov manifold isometric to $\R$.
 After passing to a cover, we may define H\"older flows along each such manifold which act by translations in each leaf.
 We now discuss the main novelty of this paper: how to ``glue'' groups actions which parameterize only {\it topological} foliations with smooth leaves into a larger Lie group action that actually gives the total space a homogeneous structure.
 The method is as follows:

-The $\R$-actions parameterizing coarse Lyapunov foliations allow us to define an action of the free product $\mc{P} :=\R ^{*d}$ on $M$ where $d = \dim M - k$.
+The $\R$-actions parameterizing coarse Lyapunov foliations allow us to define an action of the free product $\mc{P} :=\R ^{*d}$ on $X$ where $d = \dim M - k$.
 Elements of $\mc P$ are formal products of elements coming from each copy of $\R$, which we call {\it legs}.
 Each copy of $\R$ will correspond to a flow along a corresponding coarse Lyapunov foliation.
 We call $\mc P$ the {\em path group}.
-With the free product topology, $\mc{P}$ becomes a connected and path connected topological group which, when combined with the $\R^k$ action in a precise way, gives a transitive topological group action on $M$.
+With the free product topology, $\mc{P}$ becomes a connected and path connected topological group which, when combined with the $\R^k$ action in a precise way, gives a transitive topological group action on $X$.
 This group $\mc{P}$ is enormous, infinite dimensional for sure, and not a Lie group (see Section \ref{subsec:free-prods}).
 Our main achievement is to show that this action factors through the action of a Lie group.
 The rough idea is to show that the {\em cycle subgroups}, the stabilizers of $\mc{P}$ at $x$, are normal.
 Such an action of $\mc P$ is said to have {\it constant cycle structures}, see Corollary \ref{cor:lie-from-const}.
-We will not be able to show this exactly, but instead show that every stabilizer contains a fixed normal subgroup $\mc C$ independent of $x$, for which $\mc P / \mc C$ has is locally compact and for which sufficiently small subgroups act trivially (Section \ref{subsec:nss}).
-Therefore, by a Theorem of Gleason and Yamabe, the action of $\mc P$ will factor through an action of a Lie group $G$.
+We will not be able to show this exactly, but instead show that every stabilizer contains a fixed normal subgroup $\mc C$ independent of $x$, for which $\mc P / \mc C$ has has canonical local Euclidean coordinates (see Corollary \ref{cor:GhatLie}).
 Since $\mc{P}$ acts transitively on $M$ by construction, $M$ will be a $G$-homogeneous space.
 Moreover, the original action of $\R ^k$ naturally relates to $\mc{P}$, and becomes part of the homogeneous action.

 The idea of using free products to build a homogeneus structures was first explored by the second author in \cite{vinhageJMD2015} when proving local rigidity of certain algebraic actions.
 Basically it is a new tool to build global homogeneous structures from partial ones on complementary subfoliations.
-The main insight of Part II is that these technical and seemingly narrow algebraic techniques can actually be applied to actions on {\it any} manifold, only using dynamical structures.
+The main insight of Part IV is that these technical and seemingly narrow algebraic techniques can actually be applied to actions on {\it any} manifold, only using dynamical structures.